woodard/libabigail/doc/manuals/abidiff.rst

     Do not emit the path attribute for the ABI corpus.

+  * ``--fail-no-debug-info``

+    If no debug info was found, then this option makes the program to fail.
+Otherwise, without this option, the program will attempt to compare properties of the binaries that are not related to debug info, like pure ELF properties.

   * ``--leaf-changes-only|-l`` only show leaf changes, so don't show impact analysis report.